hyunjimoon/tolzul/문현지/🐅세련호랑지/베이즈창업/ambition as promise prior/module/Sep15final (committee).md

 | Firebreak width | Wide | Narrow |
 | Best-fit environment | High complexity, high information cost | Low complexity, low information cost |

 Tightly wound DNA strands (high τ) replicate with high fidelity and are efficient in stable environments, but they generate little variation and thus adapt poorly to shocks.
 Loosely wound strands (low τ) admit variation, enabling pivots essential for survival in changing conditions.
 Firebreak width reflects the founder’s prior quality: a founder with a very high-quality prior (e.g., Robert Langer at MIT) can set a narrow firebreak (high τ) and pursue maximum efficiency; a less certain founder exploring novel terrain should widen the firebreak (low τ) to preserve room and time to maneuver when reality defies the initial thesis.

-### 1.4.
-Methodological Innovation: Separating Entrepreneur and Venture
+## 1.2 Separating Founder and Venture

-I implement hierarchical Bayesian modeling to separate the entrepreneur (prior) from the venture (likelihood).
-This enables simulation and calibration of a business model to raise its success probability.
+- Bayesian: empirical bayes overlaps with hierarchical bayesian (Gelman, 2015; )
+- Evolutionary:

+🚨🚨🚨🚨As the environment becomes more complex, higher the founder's need to improve quality of one's venture model.
+Imagine how the tide of 2008 economic crisis and Covid has acted upon the founders simulating and calibrating different business models 🚨🚨🚨🚨 To capture the function of quality improvement, I use hierarchical Bayesian model where founder represented as prior  Bayesian principal agent (Gelman, 2013) relationship between the founder and one's venture, I implement hierarchical Bayesian modeling to separate the founder who learns and the venture,  [[founder learns and venture adapts]] "The venture is the manifestation of the founder's learning.
+It adapts structurally based on what the founder has learned cognitively.
+The venture doesn't have independent consciousness to "learn" - it changes through the founder's updated decisions.ada" This enables simulation and calibration of a business model to raise its success probability.
 The separation clarifies how environmental complexity c shapes the likelihood of success and how the strategic choice of ambiguity τ shapes the prior—allowing us to model learning as belief-updating in response to venture-generated evidence (Gelman et al., 2020).

-### 1.5.
+## 1.3.
 Bridging Schools of Thought

 The framework bridges the false dichotomy between the action school, which values flexibility and emergence, and the planning school, which values detailed prediction and commitment.
 In our model, the pure action school corresponds to the limit τ → 0 (maximal openness), and the pure planning school corresponds to τ → ∞ (absolute confidence in a single plan).
-These are endpoints of a continuum.
-Rather than “decision-making under uncertainty,” we model decision-making about uncertainty itself, offering a new perspective for strategy.
+Placing the two schools on the spectrum, I prescribe founders to grow from low to high τ to empirically calibrating their aspiration and venture's promise level against the environment's complexity one senses.
+This aligns with Bastone (2000)'s perspective where information is defined as difference that causes difference.
+Venture' growth, as differentiation, can be view   reflects   against   my theory prescribes founders to gradually increase τ  venture should grow τ These are endpoints of a continuum.
+Rather than “decision-making under uncertainty,” I model decision-making on uncertainty itself, offering a new perspective for strategy.

-### 1.6.
-Roadmap
+simplify to aspire, sync to concentrate. mu propto 1/complexity, tau,  propto

+## 1.4.
+Roadmap for the Paper

-We proceed with a “what–why–how–so what” logic.
+🚨🚨🚨🚨🚨I proceed with a “what–why–how–so what” logic.
 Section 2 develops the theory of τ, its structural and strategic metaphors grounded in Bayesian and Evolutionary math.
 Section 3 applies the framework to Tesla and Better Place, showing how it explains real-world success and failure.
-Section 4 envisions future works in both theory and practice.
+Section 4 envisions future works in both theory and practice.🚨🚨🚨🚨🚨

-## 2\.
-Theory and Modeling
+# 2. Theory and Model

-### 2.1 Theoretical Background
+### 2.1 Prior Bodies of Literature

 #### 2.1.1 Anatomy of Success Probability

 The entrepreneurship literature has long been divided by a fundamental epistemological schism regarding the nature of opportunity and success probability.
-The planning school, exemplified by Porter’s (1980) competitive positioning framework and extended by Camuffo et al. (2020) through their scientific approach to entrepreneurial decision-making, posits that systematic analysis and hypothesis testing can reduce uncertainty to manageable proportions.
-This tradition, rooted in industrial organization economics (Bain, 1956; Mason, 1939), treats success probability as an exogenous market characteristic that entrepreneurs must discover through rigorous analytical processes.
-Conversely, the action school, pioneered by Sarasvathy’s (2001) effectuation theory and complemented by Baker and Nelson’s (2005) bricolage construct, argues that opportunities emerge through entrepreneurial action rather than analytical discovery.
+The planning school, exemplified by Porter’s (1980) competitive positioning framework and extended by Camuffo et al. (2020) through their scientific approach to founderial decision-making, posits that systematic analysis and hypothesis testing can reduce uncertainty to manageable proportions.
+This tradition, rooted in industrial organization economics (Bain, 1956; Mason, 1939), treats success probability as an exogenous market characteristic that founders must discover through rigorous analytical processes.
+Conversely, the action school, pioneered by Sarasvathy’s (2001) effectuation theory and complemented by Baker and Nelson’s (2005) bricolage construct, argues that opportunities emerge through founderial action rather than analytical discovery.
 March’s (1991) exploration-exploitation framework provides the theoretical underpinning for this perspective, suggesting that under conditions of radical uncertainty, experimentation supersedes planning.
-Yet both schools share a critical limitation: they treat success probability as exogenous to entrepreneurial choice, differing only in their prescribed methods for navigating this given constraint.
+Yet both schools share a critical limitation: they treat success probability as exogenous to founderial choice, differing only in their prescribed methods for navigating this given constraint.
 However, this is odd.
-If entrepreneur can't have any influence on one's venture success, what's the point of entrepreneurial education?
+If founder can't have any influence on one's venture success, what's the point of founderial education?
 Also, if venture success probability is exogenous, does it matter who founds the venture?
-Does this one core assumption in decision making model negate > 1000 entrepreneurhsip literature reporting "nature" aspect of entrepreneurship, finally terminating the greatest myth of entrepreneurship that entrepreneurs are born?
+Does this one core assumption in decision making model negate > 1000 founderhsip literature reporting "nature" aspect of entrepreneurship, finally terminating the greatest myth of entrepreneurship that founders are born?
 (Agrawal, 2025)

 Our theoretical contribution fundamentally reconceptualizes success probability through a double reparameterization that transforms it from an exogenous constraint to an endogenously designed variable.
-Building on recent advances in Bayesian decision theory (Gelman et al., 2020\) we decompose success probability P into promise level φ, which we further decompose into aspiration μ and precision τ.
-This decomposition reveals that entrepreneurs possess three strategic levers—φ\*, μ\*, and τ\*—through which they actively construct rather than merely respond to their probability landscape.
+Building on recent advances in Bayesian decision theory (Gelman et al., 2020\) I decompose success probability P into promise level φ, which I further decompose into aspiration μ and precision τ.
+This decomposition reveals that founders possess three strategic levers—φ\*, μ\*, and τ\*—through which they actively construct rather than merely respond to their probability landscape.
 The failure of Better Place, despite $850 million in funding and seemingly perfect planning (Etzion & Struben, 2023), versus Tesla’s trajectory from ambiguous promises to market dominance (Teece, 2018), cannot be explained by existing frameworks that treat success as exogenously determined.
-Our model demonstrates that Better Place’s high precision parameter (τ → ∞) created what we term a “learning trap,” (proposition1) while Tesla’s initially low τ preserved what Keats (1817) called “negative capability”—the capacity to remain comfortable with uncertainty.
-This reconceptualization transforms the entrepreneur from what Kirzner (1973) termed an “alert discoverer” to what we propose as an “uncertainty architect.”
+Our model demonstrates that Better Place’s high precision parameter (τ → ∞) created what I term a “learning trap,” (proposition1) while Tesla’s initially low τ preserved what Keats (1817) called “negative capability”—the capacity to remain comfortable with uncertainty.
+This reconceptualization transforms the founder from what Kirzner (1973) termed an “alert discoverer” to what I propose as an “uncertainty architect.”

 #### 2.1.2 Tau Stitches False Dichotomies